Fuwaki/Fuwaki/README.md

 As to the reason for the name "FlyPlanet",it means the the confusion in my life.Many fly-liked things surround me.

-However,fly can also be lively or flexible.
+However,fly can also means lively or flexibility.

 So I am still growing.